teasmade/WCS_Blackjack_TF/Docs/v2pseudo.md

 # Blackjack version 2
-(NEW FUNCTIONALITY NOT EXPLICIT IN INSTRUCTIONS)

 ### Rules Clarification from Paul
 Player has to choose 1 or 11 for ace when it is drawn If dealer's first card is an ace, it's worth 11
-Any subsequent dealer aces are worth 1
+(Any subsequent dealer aces are worth 1)

 ## Game Setup

 Get player name
 Get dealer name
-(Initialise overall player and dealer scores at zero)
+Initialise overall player and dealer scores at zero

 ## Round Play